GitCodeK/Calculator_HW1/README.md

 - 429 : Not Pair of Number & operation (ex.
 Number Number operation)

 Use Checksum to ensure you're sending the correct value.
+- Convert and sum messages character by character to bits.
+- If the total is more than 8 digits, perform end rounding to make it 8 digits.

 Message form must be "number operation number operation ..."